German Interventions to Support Decentralisation in Africa

 We understand decentralisation to mean the transfer of political decision-making powers and administrative responsibilities from the central government level to the local/regional level.
 The BMZ has been supporting the efforts of partner governments in Africa in this regard for many years.
 Through its engagement it seeks to improve partner countries' economic development and democratisation.
 For citizens in the supported countries, decentralisation promises greater political participation and a closer alignment of services with their respective needs.

-The evaluation will examine Germany's long-term engagement for decentralisation in Africa.
-It will analyse the relevance and coherence of the support interventions, as well as their effectiveness and impact over an extended period.
-Moreover, we will enquire to what extent the BMZ has proven to be a learning institution in the context of "decentralisation“ and has responded to impetus for change from practitioners and researchers over the years.
+The evaluation examines Germany’s long-term commitment to decentralisation in Africa.
+It assesses both the relevance and coherence of the support measures and their impact over an extended period.
+Furthermore, the evaluation examines the extent to which the BMZ has demonstrated itself to be a learning organisation in the context of decentralisation and has conceptually incorporated impulses for change from practice and academia over the years.

-The evaluation of decentralisation projects in Africa is highly relevant given the BMZ's large, broad and long-standing portfolio in this area.
-The topic also remains important as an area of intervention for governance within the BMZ 2030 core area of "peaceful and inclusive societies".
-Given the large evidence gap and the expected learning potential, the evaluation is highly compatible with the other selection criteria and the ongoing thematic focus on "instruments and structures of German development cooperation".
+The evaluation of decentralisation projects in Africa is of high relevance given the BMZ’s extensive, broad and long-standing portfolio in this area.
+The topic remains significant as a field of action within governance under the BMZ 2030 core theme ‘Peace and Social Cohesion’.
+Given the significant evidence gap and the expected learning potential, the evaluation is highly compatible with the other selection criteria and the ongoing thematic focus ‘Instruments and Structures of German Development Cooperation’.

 Background

-Decentralisation projects have constituted a substantial part of German bilateral development cooperation for more than 40 years.
-Nonetheless, various factors have caused the understanding of decentralisation to evolve significantly over time.
-Decentralisation is currently being addressed as part of the BMZ 2030 core area of "peaceful and inclusive societies" while the BMZ Africa Strategy (2023) does not address this topic.
+Decentralisation projects have constituted a substantial part of German bilateral development cooperation for more than 40 years; nevertheless, the understanding of decentralisation has changed significantly over time and under various influences.
+Decentralisation is currently addressed within the framework of the BMZ’s 2030 core theme ‘Peace and Social Cohesion’, but is not elaborated upon in the BMZ Africa Strategy (2023).
 The BMZ does not currently have a dedicated decentralisation strategy.
-There is also a lack of up-to-date, holistic and long-term reviews of Germany's engagement in this area.
+Furthermore, there is a lack of up-to-date, comprehensive and long-term assessments of Germany’s engagement in this area.

-The evaluation on decentralisation in Africa aims to close the knowledge gap on the effectiveness and impact of decentralisation interventions in Africa over time and analyse the BMZ's institutional learning in this area.
+The evaluation on decentralisation in Africa, on the one hand, closes the knowledge gap regarding the impacts of decentralisation measures in Africa over time and, on the other hand, analyses the BMZ’s institutional learning in this field.

 Objectives

-By analysing Germany's engagement for decentralisation in Africa to date, this evaluation aims to assess the relevance, effectiveness and impact of the German approach.
-The evaluation also aims to support the BMZ's institutional learning processes by analysing them in the specific context of decentralisation.
-Of particular interest for the evaluation is also the question of different understandings of the seemingly identical term 'decentralisation' over time and by different actors (such as the BMZ and partner governments).
+By assessing the previous engagement with decentralisation in Africa, this evaluation evaluates the relevance of the German approach and its effectiveness.
+Furthermore, the evaluation contributes to the BMZ’s institutional learning processes by specifically analysing the Ministry’s learning processes in the context of decentralisation.
+The evaluation addresses the central question of differing understandings of the superficially similar term ‘decentralisation’ over time and among various actors (such as the BMZ and partner governments).

 Design and Methods

-Besides higher-level data collection methods (such as literature and document analyses or expert interviews), case studies will be used to analyse and evaluate the mechanisms of German support in the area of decentralisation in more detail.
-This will be based on the theoretical assumptions of the ToC(s), and a quantitative portfolio analysis.
+In addition to overarching research methods (such as literature and document analyses or expert interviews), country case studies – based on ToC impact assumptions and a quantitative portfolio analysis – serve to analyse and evaluate the impact of German support in the field of decentralisation in greater detail.

 Team